shivendra04/Recommend/README.md

 # Description:
 This Project contains 3 apps (User, Product, Recommendation).
 Product app contains all the product available on an ecommerce website, User app contains all the User registered on ecommerce website and Recommendation application contains the user making any search to the products available on the ecommerce website.

 Whenever registered user makes any search on the products available on the website, his ID and the Productid he searched for product will be captured in Recommendation Model.
 In this App, Search results are captured, if any products contain search string (product size and product shape).
-If user types anything in the search bar and if that string is present in product size of in product shape those products will be displayed to user.
+If user types anything in the search bar and if that string is present in product size or in product shape those products will be displayed to user and these results will be captured in Recommendation table.

 This project also implements Update, Insert, Create User and Products in the Database.
 Which means Product details can be altered once it inserted in the database and same for user as well.